 We have no revenue generating operations from which we can internally generate funds.
 To date, our ongoing operations have been financed by the sale of our equity securities by way of private placements, convertible securities issuances, and the exercise of incentive stock options and share purchase warrants.
-We believe that we will be able to secure additional private placement financings in the future, although we cannot predict the size or pricing of any such financings.
-In addition, we may raise funds through the sale of interests in our mineral properties, although current market conditions have substantially reduced the number of potential buyers/acquirers of any such interests.
+While we believe we will be able to secure additional private placement financings in the future, we cannot predict the size or pricing of any such financings.
+In addition, we may raise funds through the sale of interests in our mineral properties, although current market conditions and the impacts of the COVID-19 pandemic have reduced the number of potential buyers/acquirers of any such interests.

-As of June 30, 2019, the Company had cash of \$0.4 million and a working capital deficit of \$4.8 million, compared to cash of \$0.1 million and working capital deficit of \$3.4 million on June 30, 2018.
-This change in working capital is the result of an increase in accounts payable associated with the 2019 Elk Creek Feasibility Study and mine design work.
+As of June 30, 2021, the Company had cash of \$7.3 million and a working capital surplus of \$3.4 million, compared to cash of \$0.3 million and working capital deficit of \$7.7 million on June 30, 2020.
+The working capital surplus for 2021 is due to the timing of cash inflows from financing activities and warrant exercises, as discussed below under "Financing Activities," and was partially offset by expenditures incurred in connection with the closing of the Option Agreement for the Beethe008 land parcels, related party debt repayments and a continued effort to reduce our outstanding accounts payable balances.

 We expect that the Company will operate at a loss for the foreseeable future.
-The Company's current planned operational needs are approximately \$9.0 million until June 30, 2020.
-In addition to outstanding accounts payable and short-term liabilities, our average monthly expenditures are approximately \$320,000 per month where approximately \$290,000 is for corporate overhead, lease extensions and estimated costs related to securing financing necessary for advancement of the Elk Creek Project.
-Approximately \$30,000 per month is planned for expenditures relating to the advancement of the Elk Creek Project by ECRC.
+The Company's current planned operational needs are approximately \$7.3 million until June 30, 2022, inclusive of the partial repayment of the Smith Loan discussed above under "Recent Corporate Events."

+In addition to outstanding accounts payable and short-term liabilities, our average monthly expenditures are approximately \$385,000 per month where approximately \$267,000 is for corporate overhead, lease extensions and estimated costs related to securing financing necessary for advancement of the Elk Creek Project.
+Approximately \$118,000 per month is planned for expenditures relating to the advancement of the Elk Creek Project by ECRC.
 The Company's ability to continue operations and fund our current work plan is dependent on management's ability to secure additional financing.

-The Company anticipates that it may need to raise \$8.5 million to \$9.5 million to continue planned operations for the next twelve months focused on financing and detailed engineering efforts related to the Elk Creek Project.
+The Company anticipates that it may not have sufficient cash, inclusive of net C\$0.8 million received from warrant exercises subsequent to June 30, 2021, to continue to fund basic operations for the next twelve months, and additional funds are likely to be necessary to continue advancing the project in the areas of financing, permitting, and detailed engineering.
 Management is actively pursuing such additional sources of debt and equity financing, and while it has been successful in doing so in the past, there can be no assurance it will be able to do so in the future.

-Elk Creek Property lease commitments are \$21,000 until June 30, 2020, exclusive of costs incurred to exercise or, if necessary, extend our current land and mineral right option agreements, which expire at various times between September 2019 and December 2021.
-To maintain its currently held properties and fund its currently anticipated general and administrative costs and planned exploration and development activities at the Elk Creek Project for the fiscal year ending June 30, 2020, the Company will likely require additional financing during the current fiscal year.
+Elk Creek property and lease commitments are \$15,000 until June 30, 2022, exclusive of costs incurred to exercise our current land and mineral right option agreements, which expire at various times between September 2021 and May 2040.
+To maintain its currently held properties and fund its currently anticipated general and administrative costs and planned exploration and development activities at the Elk Creek Project for the fiscal year ending June 30, 2021, the Company will likely require additional financing during the current fiscal year.
 Should such financing not be available in that timeframe, we will be required to reduce our activities and will not be able to carry out all our presently planned activities at the Elk Creek Project.